Best practices for maintenance of FRF in turbine EHC system

 2. Valve sticking or blocking

-3. Reduced lubricity and film strength
+3. Low lubricity, poor film strength

 4. Corrosion, erosion and abrasion wear